Since the Malayan people consists of various ethnicities and different religions, Malaysia is Asia’s fascinating melting pot.

 Malaysia is a constitutional monarchy.
 The country consists of the so-called Malay Peninsula in the west and East Malaysia on the island of Borneo.
 The South China Sea divides the two roughly equal parts.

-However, there are also indigenous people on the Malay Peninsula, but in smaller numbers.
+There are also indigenous people on the Malay Peninsula, but in smaller numbers.
 They are referred to by the collective term Orang Asli.

 The country has natural resources and raw materials such as tin, rubber, palm oil, and petroleum.
 But Malaysia is also home to the automobile manufacturers Inokom, Perodua, and Proton.